Using the best video editing apps for Android and iPhone means you can cut content and trim clips wherever you are.

-LumaFusion is the mobile app synonymous with desktop-grade video editing.
+LumaFusion is a video editor app synonymous with desktop-grade video editing.
 Although it’s not quite enough to hurl your PC out of the window, we’ve heard of editors using it to complete entire projects – and it’s easy to see why.

-Rather than simplifying editing for mobile, LumaFusion embraces complexity, yet makes it accessible.
+Rather than simplifying an app for video editing, LumaFusion embraces complexity, yet makes it accessible.
 There’s a multi-track editor – up to six for video/titles/graphics and audio; six more for overlaid effects, music and voiceovers.
 Tracks can be locked, hidden and muted, keeping everything manageable – even on an iPhone.

 The magnetic timeline is flexible and responsive, even when juggling 4K footage, with a useful overview that lets you jump to any point in your edit.
 And there’s a multitude of effects, color-correction tools and audio mixing features to experiment with.
 Even the up-front cost, which might look off-putting, is reasonable when you realize it’s a one-off and not a subscription.

 In short, if you have video-editing needs on iPhone and iPad, LumaFusion should be your first choice, unless you can’t get on with the interface or it’s overkill for your needs.
 Right now, it's our top pick for the title of best video editing app.